Learn more about our Advertising Disclosure

 • Chicago is considered to be less safe than Lansing with a score of 33.87 vs Lansing’s 51.34.

-• Air quality in Chicago is good, and in Lansing it's good.
+• Air quality in Chicago is Good, and in Lansing it’s Good.

-• Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.
+• Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 • Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.

 • State licensing: In Illinois, regulations on in-state moves and local movers are set forth by the Illinois Commerce Commission.
-To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies youโ€™re considering have one and that itโ€™s current.Double-check that the moving company is properly licensed before you hire them.
+To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies you’re considering have one and that it’s current.
+Ensure the company you choose is licensed to handle your move.

-• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
-For more extensive protection matching your items' full value, consult your moving company for alternative options or consider a third-party insurance provider.
+• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
+For more extensive protection matching your items’ full value, consult your moving company for alternative options or consider a third-party insurance provider.

 Where to live in Chicago

-Ready to relocate to "Chi-Town"?
-Here are some of the top neighborhoods to consider in Chicago.
+With your sights set on Chi-Town, these are some of the most popular neighborhoods to consider in Chicago.

 Best neighborhoods for singles